kzdev-net/kzdev.perfutils/Source/Docs/articles/copytoasync-throughput-benchmarks.md

 1. Call CopyToAsync() on the stream, passing a mock asynchronous file I/O stream destination.
 1. Dispose of the stream instance.

-**MemoryStreamSlim** and **RecyclableMemoryStream** classes are created with the option to zero out memory buffers when they are no longer used disabled to focus the benchmark performance on the **CopyToAsync()** call.
+**MemoryStreamSlim** and **RecyclableMemoryStream** classes are created with the option to zero out memory buffers when they are no longer used set to disabled in order to focus the benchmark performance on the **CopyToAsync()** call.
 The **MemoryStream** class does not have an option to zero out memory buffers (used memory is always cleared, i.e., internal buffers are allocated with new byte[]), so this parameter does not apply to that class.

 ### Asynchronous Stream Emulation